 - Eggs Cheese Natural peanut butter

-- Chicken

-Seafood, fish
+- Chicken Seafood, fish

-Lean beef
+- Lean beefSoy products

-- Nuts
+Nuts

 Tofu

-Soy products

 Some good fat choices are:

 - Olive oil

 Avocado

 Nuts

 - Flax seeds Fish oil (from wild local salmon)

 Lunch and Dinner

 You may eat 45 to 60 grams of carbohydrates (3 to 4 servings) with your proteins and fats at lunch and dinner.
 Eat the higher amount if you are tall, or at the time of day when you are usually the most active.